 Asynchronous, facilitator-led workshop over 3 weeks

-Create a more equitable and affirming space for everyone by learning the unique needs, challenges, and opportunities of the LGBTQ+ community.
+Create a more equitable and affirming space for everyone by learning the unique needs, challenges, and opportunities of the LGBTQIA+ community.

 You’ll complete workshop assignments over 3+ weeks in an interactive online classroom environment with personal coaching from an expert in the field.
 In addition, you’ll have access to our foundational bonus content—rich supporting materials you can explore at your own pace, including a series of webinars from Library Journal and School Library Journal contributors, readings, activities, and videos.